StackExchange/stack-blog/_posts/2008-12-23-vote-fraud-and-you.markdown

 While working on this code, I also realized that we should be checking for the inverse of this behavior -- unusual _upvote_ patterns.
 To game the reputation system, unscrupulous users might create alternate user accounts that vote up their main account.
 Again, this is a bit tougher on Stack Overflow than other sites, because we don't allow any user account to upvote at all until they've earned 15 reputation first.
-And then of course there's the aformentioned 30 vote per day limit.
+And then of course there's the aforementioned 30 vote per day limit.